 - Fruits and vegetables

-- Lean protein, like fish, beef, and soy foods
+- Lean protein, like chicken breast, white fish, and lean beef.

 - Vitamin C, which can be found in oranges, tomatoes, and natural fruit juices.

 Knowing you need to eat healthily is one thing; doing it is another.
 Here is a list of simple, time-saving strategies for making healthy eating more manageable so you are more likely to eat nutritious food instead of running through a drive-thru or dialing DoorDash.